What is Partial Knee Replacement Surgery?

 Also, If you are looking for the best knee replacement surgeon for your partial knee replacement surgery especially if you are living in Jaipur, Rajasthan, then you must contact Dr SS SONI.
 Dr SS Soni is a renowned name in the field of Knee Replacement Surgery.
 With his expertise & experience, he has successfully done 500+ knee replacement surgery.

-The goal of partial knee replacement surgery, also known as partial knee arthroplasty, is to restore knee function by replacing the damaged portion of the knee with a prosthetic implant while preserving the patient’s natural ligaments and cartilage.
+The goal of partial joint replacement surgery, also known as partial knee arthroplasty, is to restore knee function by replacing the damaged portion of the knee with a prosthetic implant while preserving the patient’s natural ligaments and cartilage.
 Artificial implants can be made of either metal or plastic.
 Patients whose knee pain is localised to a specific area may be candidates for partial knee replacement surgery.
 Cartilage and ligaments that are in good shape are typically left alone during these procedures.